Too corny for some but just right for others, a Christmas proposal can be the perfect way to round off the festive season.

 How do I propose for Christmas?

-If you’re searching for some unique, romantic or cute Christmas proposal inspiration, we’ve got ten very special ideas for you!
+If you’re searching for some unique, romantic or cute Christmas proposal ideas, we’ve got ten very special ideas for you!

 1. Put the ring in their stocking

-Maybe it’s a little corny, but it’s hard not to love this idea.
+Maybe it’s a little cheesy, but it’s hard not to love this surprise Christmas proposal idea.
 When you sit down to open your stockings together on Christmas morning, just make sure she unwraps the ring box at the end – saving the best till last!

 2. Make a personalised engagement advent calendar